GluuFederation/docs-clustermgr-prod/alpha/source/index.md

 # Gluu Cluster Manager Documentation
+## Alpha Release
+This service is in alpha.
+It is highly recommended that you follow the [manual method](https://github.com/GluuFederation/cluster-mgr/tree/master/manual_install) of setting up multi-master replication nodes, until we push the Cluster Manager product into beta.

 ## Introduction

-**This service is in alpha and it is highly recommended that users follow the [manual](https://github.com/GluuFederation/cluster-mgr/tree/master/manual_install) method of setting up multi-master replication nodes, until we push the product into beta.**

 Gluu's Cluster Manager software simplifies the process of replicating data across multiple Gluu Servers in order to achieve high availability and failover.